 available from July 23 to Aug.
 19, 2018

 Estimated 3 Days

 * Estimates are based on the average time needed by previous students to complete online training.
 Your personal skill and experience levels will determine the actual time required to complete this work.
-Previous students took between 15-55 hours (2-7 days) to complete the online lesson work.
+The average amount of time taken was 50 hours but, previous students took between 30-90 hours (4-11 days) to complete the E-Learning work.